 During the lease term in Warren County

 During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Warren County, the renter must allow us to come into the rental property.
-Some good reasons to go into rental property are to:
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Warren County, the renter must allow us to go into the rental.
+Some valid reasons to enter rental property are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Warren County.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Warren County.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good archive for property owners in Warren County
+a good archive for rental investors in Warren County

 - Collections and evictions